dymodi/dymodi.github.io/Research/Beacon/Beacon-Notes-on-Paper.md

 ## Discussion with Professor
+11/03 (To be discussed with Prof.)
+1. Inconsistency can be devided into spatial inconsistency (POI error) and temporal inconsistency (rider fraud).
+But the method to detect the inconsistency is partially share: rider mobility (speed distribution) can be used to detected.
+Specifically:

+**Compare with $\hat \tau(s,d)$**

+**Compare with rider speed distribution:** find wrong POI by clustering to shop (spatial),

+**Arrival detection based on beacon:** find rider's late arrival compared with label (temporal), **Compare with cook time distribution: ** find abnormal restaurnt by clustering to shop (temporal)

 11/01
 1. Data inconsistency should be splited in the begining of Section 5.
 2. The contribution: large scale, real world applications, practical issues.